Memories of Ice: Plot summary

-The Mhybe—Tattersail, Bellurdan, and Nightchill's host Silverfox's mother—ages rapidly and thinks herself ruined when Silverfox appears not to love her, but Kruppe persuades them to reconcile in the end after Silverfox with Kruppe's help prepares the warren of Tellann—seeded to fertility with Itkovian's memories of the pain of the T’lan Imass who gather to Silverfox’s call—to receive Togg and Fanderay as lords of the Beast Hold.
+The Mhybe—Tattersail, Bellurdan, and Nightchill's host Silverfox's mother—ages rapidly and thinks herself ruined when Silverfox appears not to love her, but Kruppe persuades them to reconcile in the end after Silverfox with Kruppe's help prepares the warren of Tellann—seeded to fertility with Itkovian's memories of the pain of the T'lan Imass who gather to Silverfox's call—to receive Togg and Fanderay as lords of the Beast Hold.

 The Pannion Seer turns out to have been driven to insanity and mad vengeance by his and his sister's entrapment when hidden by Tool's sister Kilava in the rift at Morn to protect them from Pran Chole's intended genocide of the Jaghut hundreds of thousands of years earlier.
 The Seer uses the K'Chain Che'Malle Matron, who was freed from the rift when he and his sister were put there, to torture Toc and to generate K'Chain soldiers.
 When Paran as Master of the Deck chooses mercy, Quick Ben helps free the Seer's sister from the rift.
 The Seer then cooperates in using his Omtose Phellack warren's ice to slow Burn's poisoning by the Crippled God.
 For restoring Fanderay to him, Togg puts Toc's soul into the Seer's servant Anaster's soulless body and restores Tool's mortality and flesh.

 Moon's Spawn is greatly damaged during the attack on the Pannion, and the fallen Bridgeburners, along with the leader of the Black Moranth, are laid to rest inside it.
 The remaining Bridgeburners (including Paran who with Dujek's help is listed among the casualties) retire to Darujhistan to open a bar, where the epilogue shows them listening to the Imperial Historian Duiker tell the story of the Chain of Dogs.

 Sideplots involve the Mott Irregulars, Bauchelain and Korbal Broach's necromancy and repeated drubbings by Quick Ben and the Bridgeburners, love emerging between Whiskeyjack and the Tiste Andii Korlat, and the Seguleh and Tool having to be repeatedly dissuaded from testing their prowess against one another by Lady Envy.

 Critical reception

-Memories of Ice received critical acclaim.

-In their review, the SF Site stated that Memories of Ice is "Easily one of the best books of the year.
-Steven Erikson has infused new life into one of the oldest traditions of fiction, and has done so in a manner that genuinely captures and reinterprets the spirit of the original Greek and Norse sagas."
+In their review, the SF Site said that Memories of Ice was "easily one of the best books of the year", saying Erikson had "infused new life into one of the oldest traditions of fiction, and has done so in a manner that genuinely captures and reinterprets the spirit of the original Greek and Norse sagas."

-Fantasy Book Reviews stated that "Memories of Ice is a book full of wonderful characters from a wide variety of well conceived races."
+Fantasy Book Reviews said that "Memories of Ice is a book full of wonderful characters from a wide variety of well conceived races."

-Pat on Pat's Fantasy Hotlist gave it a very positive review, stating that, "Memories of Ice in an undeniable masterpiece.
-After reading fantasy novels for well nigh two decades, I can't believe that I can still be awed to such a degree by an author's work."
+Pat on Pat's Fantasy Hotlist described the novel as "an undeniable masterpiece", with the reviewer remarking that "after reading fantasy novels for well nigh two decades, I can't believe that I can still be awed to such a degree by an author's work."